 What is the OPT?

 The U.S. government has allowed foreign students to “engage in some version of OPT during their studies or on a temporary basis after the completion of their studies” since 1947.
-The core component of OPT are that it is “optional” or recommended rather than required by the school to graduate.
+The core component of OPT is that it is “optional” or recommended rather than required by the school to graduate.
 The original regulation that created OPT allowed foreign student to seek jobs “where employment for practical training is required or recommended by the school.”

 While it did not explicitly discuss the ability to work after graduation, immigration or other court decisions as well as subsequent regulations make it clear that this was also permitted and happening.
 In 1991, the government split OPT into pre‐completion and post‐completion authorization and permitted only a single year of post‐completion OPT “directly related to his or her area of studies.”